keeper013/CrossCutterN/README.md

 }
 ```

-After the method is injected, the assembly of the will represent the following C# code implementation:
+After injection, the following C# code implementation represents the IL in the injected method:

 ```C#
 namespace CrossCutterN.SampleTarget